ebd622/fe-crud/reverse-proxy/README.md

 ```
 docker start nginx-base
 ```
-## Use Angular proxy
+## Use Angular dev-proxy
-Angular allows to set up a proxy to a backend server
+Angular allows to set up a dev-server proxy to a backend server.
 ```
 ng serve --proxy-config proxy.conf.json
 ```